Marketing Campaign Strategy

 Having a piece of content go viral is every marketer’s dream

-The examples of viral marketing campaigns are endless.
-But the question is: Why do some pieces of content go viral while others don’t?
+The examples of the viral marketing campaign strategy are endless.
+However, the question is: Why do some pieces of content go viral while others don’t?

 While there is no guarantee your video, article or meme will go viral, we’ve found that the brands that have succeeded follow a basic framework.

-Below, Selling Online Made Simple have outlined eight steps your brand can take to improve your chances of going viral on Instagram, Facebook, Twitter and other social channels.
+Below, Selling Online Made Simple has outlined eight steps your brand can take to improve your chances of going viral on Instagram, Facebook, Twitter and other social channels.

 Step 1: Get to Know Your Audience